agichimu/alexandergichimu/README.md

-Alexander  is a young software developer intrested in open sourse projects Am curently learning c
+Alexander  is a young software developer intrested in open sourse projects.
+Am curently learning c

 -